 How Putin Became President of the USA, a collection of political satires.

 BORIS PASTERNAK, a definitive biography of the poet as well as an exciting portrait of Russia in the early 20th century.
 It was published in French by Fayard.

-ZhD (Living Souls) is considered as one of the most important novels written in Russian and about Russians today.
-Anyone interested in Russia and its future should read it.
-The novel abounds in vivid scenes, intense dialogues, striking ideas, and memorable characters.
+ZhD (Living Souls) his magnum opus is considered as one of the most important novels written in Russian and about Russians today.
 Living Souls was published in English by Alma Books, UK.